Behavioral Health Tech Jobs in USA with Visa Sponsorship

 Can a behavioral health tech role qualify as an H-1B specialty occupation?

 It depends on how the employer defines the position.
-H-1B eligibility requires the job to normally require a specific bachelor's degree in a relevant field.
+H-1B visa eligibility requires the job to normally require a specific bachelor's degree in a relevant field.
 Behavioral health tech roles that require a degree in psychology, counseling, or social work qualify more cleanly than positions that accept any bachelor's degree.
 If the job description lists a specific field as required rather than preferred, the specialty occupation argument is much stronger.

 Which visa types do behavioral health tech workers typically use?

 H-1B is the most common path for behavioral health techs from countries without special treaty arrangements.
-Canadian and Mexican nationals can pursue TN status under the psychologist or counselor category depending on job duties, which avoids the H-1B lottery entirely.
+Canadian and Mexican nationals can pursue TN visa status under the psychologist or counselor category depending on job duties, which avoids the H-1B lottery entirely.
 Some roles in nonprofit or government-affiliated mental health programs also qualify for cap-exempt H-1B sponsorship, bypassing the annual lottery.

 Do behavioral health tech jobs require a bachelor's degree for sponsorship?